 Barry Keate, has lived with tinnitus over 40 years and has published 150+ research articles on numerous aspects of tinnitus.
 He is an expert on the condition and a well-known advocate for those with tinnitus.

-Current medical science indicates that people who recover from the COVID-19 virus tend to enjoy a complete recovery.
-However, some of those recovered patients suffer complications that can include damage to the heart, lungs and brain and which can lead to long-term health problems.
-Now scientists are discovering that hearing loss and tinnitus are among the complications that occur in some survivors.
+Current medical science indicates that most people who recover from the COVID-19 virus tend to enjoy a complete recovery.
+However, some of those recovered patients suffer long-term complications that can include damage to the heart, lungs and brain and which can lead to enduring health problems.
+Now scientists have discovered that hearing loss and tinnitus are among the complications that occur in some survivors.

 COVID-19 and Hearing Loss with Tinnitus